gagan-c247/gagan-c247/README.md

 # 👋 Hi, I’m Gagan Shukla

 ## 🚀 About Me
-I'm a **Software Engineer (Module Lead)** with a passion for building innovative solutions and exploring new domains.
+I'm a **Software Engineer (Module Lead)**  in chapter247 infotech with a passion for building innovative solutions and exploring new domains.
 I thrive on continuous learning and staying updated with the latest technologies.

 ---